 Rating (out of 5)

 This is my favorite hot wire cutting tool.
 An absolute beast for thick foam cuts and carves, this hot knife will take on any large foam building project you may need.
 Full-on sculptors use this to make those giant parade statues you see during the holidays.
+For terrain modelers who want to make vast landscapes, valleys and mountains, or buildings with epic facades, a hot knife foam cutter is a fantastic tool.

 The Winons Electric Hot Knife Foam Cutter is an awesome hot knife foam cutting monster.
 At 150 watts of power output, this will slice through any foam block you throw at it.
+Quickly create your landscape terrain features with a few slices, or use accessories to winnow your foam down to size for rpg or wargaming scale gaming features.

 The heating element not only heats up quickly, but it stays hot.
 This gives you excellent continuous cutting power for more ambitious projects.